 What are the admission requirements for the PreSLP program?

-Admission to the PreSLP program is open to students who have earned a bachelor’s degree from an accredited institution.
-To apply, students should submit the Undergraduate Part-Time web application and submit a transcript of their undergraduate work.
+Admission to the PreSLP program is open to students who have earned a Bachelor’s degree from an accredited institution.
+For more information, students should contact Latasha Lipscomb:

 How do the PreSLP courses work online?

-Our online courses are offered through the Canvas Learning System which is accessed through our mylasalle portal.
-They are taught by La Salle University instructors and follow a specific syllabus for assignments, tests, threaded discussions, etc. The courses are highly structured, and require students to be engaged on a daily basis, although this may vary from course to course.
-The online format offers the convenience of being able to participate anytime of the day or night.
+Our online courses are offered through the Canvas Learning System, which is accessed through our mylasalle portal.
+They are taught by La Salle University instructors and follow a specific syllabus for assignments, tests, threaded discussions, etc. The courses are highly structured and require students to be engaged daily, although this may vary from course to course.
+The online format offers the convenience of being able to participate at any time of the day or night.
 They are not independent study or self-paced learning experiences.

 Do I have to be logged in at any specific time of the day or night for the online courses?

-No. They are currently offered in an asynchronous mode (no specific time of day to be online); note that individual instructors may schedule synchronous events (specific day and time to be online) as part of their requirements but that will be communicated in the course syllabus.
+No. PreSLP courses are currently offered in an asynchronous mode.
+This means that there is no specific time of day that students are required to be online.
+Please note that individual instructors may schedule synchronous events—events that occur at one particular day and time– as part of their requirements.
+Synchronous attendance requirements will be communicated in the course syllabus.

 - Have regular and easy access to appropriate tools (computer, software) at home or at work

-- Have a comfort level with using the tools (Canvas, email, printing, file management, uploading and downloading files)
+- Have a comfort level with using the online education tools (Canvas, email, printing, file management, uploading and downloading files)